Foodborne Pathogen Testing

 Control of Foodborne Pathogens

 Effective management of foodborne pathogens is the cornerstone of modern food safety systems.
-AGT Labs offers a full spectrum of detection services for major bacterial toxins and dangerous microorganisms.
-We use ISO 17025 accredited methods to help you identify contamination risks, prevent widespread outbreaks, and ensure your products meet strict FDA and USDA regulatory standards.
+AGT Labs offers a full spectrum of foodborne pathogen testing services for major bacterial toxins and dangerous microorganisms.
+We use ISO 17025 accredited methods to help you identify contamination risks, prevent widespread outbreaks, and ensure your products meet strict FDA and USDA regulatory standards, avoiding costly FDA import detentions.

 Common Foodborne Pathogens & Toxins

-We utilize validated protocols for the high-precision detection of specific foodborne pathogens, ensuring compliance with FSIS, FDA, and international safety standards.
+We utilize validated protocols for the high-precision detection of specific foodborne pathogens—including leading causes of recalls like Salmonella and Listeria—ensuring compliance with FSIS, FDA, and international safety standards.

 Shiga Toxin-Producing E. coli (STEC) Analysis